ppragides/golftv_config/README.md

 6. git version 2.11.0 (Apple Git-81)

 # What does this do?
+This application allows you to create your own local setup for a client/server setup for a tvOS application to view your local videos through an Apple TV!

+The server will:

+1. Store data regarding your videos
+2. Allow you to retrieve video data
+3. Sets up a JS application framework where your tvOS client will delegate control to
+4. Serve out TVML that will be consumed by your tvOS client

+The client will:

+1. Delegate control to the server JS application
+2. Provide an interface for you to browse and play videos stored in the server

 # HarperDB Setup
 ## Run the `harper-init.sh` script to initialize the schema, table and import some demo data into HarperDB